spiroszermalias/reva/README.md

 You might also want to set some of the options found in config/config.php - for example the Timezone or even the "from" email address (GLOBAL_MAIL_FROM constant).

-*These two files are identical and are meant to be used in case you need to seperate development from production-specific configuration constants.
+*These two files are identical and are meant to be used in case you need to separate development from production-specific configuration constants.
 The config that gets loaded is controlled by the master config.php located in the same dir, by setting `APP_MODE`.